History of California School of Management & Leadership

 A Distinguished Heritage: USIU

 On July 1, 2001, United States International University (USIU) and Alliant University/CSPP were united to create a new university — Alliant International University.
-Here's a brief look at our legacy institution of United States International University and the evolution of Alliant School of Management.
+Here’s a brief look at our legacy institution of United States International University and the evolution of California School of Management & Leadership.

 1927: USIU began in 1927, as Balboa College of Law in San Diego

 1952: The university that became USIU was founded in 1952 as California Western University.
 Sitting on 90 acres in the Point Loma area of San Diego, Cal Western was a liberal arts college that emphasized small classes taught by highly qualified faculty.

 1965: In 1965, the University received a Federal land grant for a new campus in the Scripps Ranch area of San Diego.

 1967: In 1967, the University’s name was changed to United States International University (USIU) to reflect its expanded commitment to a global perspective.

 During the 1970s, USIU became a center for humanistic psychology with faculty that included